 That amazing claim raises the questions of whether or not such a huge return is possible even with aggressive strategies and whether novice traders stand a chance of this kind of return, versus the more likely outcome of losing all of their trading capital.

 Possibility Vs. Probability

-Breaking this down another way, we can use the compound interest calculator provided by the Securities and Exchange Commission (SEC) on its Investor.gov website to determine how much your daily rate of return would have to be to have a $9,900 profit at the end of one year.
+Breaking this down another way, you can use the compound interest calculator provided by the Securities and Exchange Commission (SEC) on its Investor.gov website to determine how much your daily rate of return would have to be to have a $9,900 gain at the end of one year.

-The compound interest calculator (which we're using as a profit compounding calculator) shows that if we entered and closed out one trade every day of the year, the average profit on each trade would have to be at least 464 percent!
-You'd have to more than quadruple your money every day to come even close to $10,000 at the end of a year.
-Does this sound like something that's likely to happen in the real world?
+The compound interest calculator (which in this case is used as a profit-compounding calculator) shows that if you entered and closed out one trade every day of the year, the average profit on each trade would have to be at least 464%.
+In other words, you would have to more than quadruple your money every day to come even close to $10,000 at the end of a year.

 For argument's sake, assume the initial trade commitments of 10 large investment banks each totals $80 million.
-These are huge investments, of course, but keep in mind that the daily trading volume on the forex can range from $2 trillion to as high as $5 trillion during periods of high volatility.
+These are serious investments, but keep in mind that the daily trading volume on the forex can range from $2 trillion to as high as $5 trillion during periods of high volatility.
 The 10 big banks' large investments might account for only about 0.02%-0.04% of daily forex trading volume depending on the level of activity.

-If these big banks had the same 464 percent daily return needed to produce a $9,900 profit on an initial investment of $100, how much money would they have at the end of one year? according to our calculator, about $80 trillion, which is all the money in the world.
+If these big banks had the same 464 percent daily return needed to produce a $9,900 profit on an initial investment of $100, how much money would they have at the end of one year?
+According to the calculator, about $80 trillion, an amount that almost equates to all the money in the world.

 Grounding Your Prospects